danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

   ```
 - **Schema Compatibility**: Configuring compatibility settings in Schema Registry to ensure that schema updates are compatible with consumer expectations.
 - **Using Avro with Kafka Producers and Consumers**: Implementing Kafka producers and consumers using Avro serialization requires using specific serializers and deserializers that integrate with Schema Registry.

-### Best Practices

-- **Compatibility Management**: Carefully manage schema compatibility settings to avoid introducing breaking changes.
-- **Schema Design**: Design schemas with future evolution in mind, making use of Avro's capabilities to add, remove, or modify fields without impacting existing consumers.

-### Troubleshooting

-- **Schema Compatibility Issues**: Resolving issues related to schema updates and compatibility by adjusting the schema compatibility settings or refining the schema update process.
-- **Integration Issues**: Ensuring that producers and consumers are correctly configured to use Schema Registry and Avro serializers/deserializers.

 ### Useful Commands